All Episodes

 Essential business are the functions that we need to run society, right?

-So uh you need food, you need grocery stores, you need pharmacies, you need public transit because the nurse has to get to the hospital.
+You need public transit because the nurse has to get to the hospital.

 So it's the essential functions that society needs.

-Okay, so let me let's talk about like going we've we've talked a lot about the testing centers, and the president's been talking about that every day.
+Okay, so let me let's talk about like going we've talked a lot about the testing centers, and the president's been talking about that every day.

-We've talked a lot about okay, do we have enough respirators?
+We've talked a lot about, okay, do we have enough respirators?

-Uh and I've been asking, and I was told that there are preparations in the works, and maybe you've discussed this with the president.
+And I've been asking, and I was told that there are preparations in the works, and maybe you've discussed this with the president.

-Uh, do you feel we're moving quick enough on that front to prepare for a worst case?
+Do you feel we're moving quick enough on that front to prepare for a worst case?

 That is the scramble now.

-I don't, as a state.
+I don't as a state.

-It's uh not what I do.
+It's not what I do.

-The it's not I don't have a workforce, I don't have a military, right?
+I don't have a military, right?

-Uh that's the federal government.
+That's the federal government.

-You have Sean Hannity, there's a military.
+You have Sean Hannity.

 You're good.

-Military by mouth, military.
+Military by mouth.

 That is the greatest promo.

-I'm gonna make that a promo.
+I'm going to make that a promo.

 Go ahead.